The Proud Ones: Production

 Film rights were purchased by 20th Century Fox in November 1952 who assigned Frank Rosenberg to produce.
 Victor Mature, Robert Wagner and Debra Paget were originally announced as stars.

 The film was not made for a number of years however.
 In December 1955 Fox said the leads would be played by Robert Ryan, and Virginia Mayo and it would be produced by Robert Jacks with filming to start December 28.
 Joseph Petracca did a rewrite of the script.
 Guy Madison was meant to co-star.
 He dropped out and was replaced by Robert Stack.
 In early January Stack was replaced by Jeffrey Hunter.

 Music

 The "Theme from the Proud Ones" written by Lionel Newman, recorded by Nelson Riddle, reached number 39 on the US charts on August 4, 1956.

-Reception

-The Japanese filmmaker Akira Kurosawa cited The Proud Ones as one of his 100 favorite films.